UntitledsTakenNOOOO/dehacked-attack/README.md

 * Valiant Spectre: Guess.
 * Suicide Bomber: These screaming zombies have but one passion in life, and that is exploding, with the intent of being next to their target.
 Spawns with pinkies.
 * Arachnorb: Floating brain-like creatures that fire red plasma bolts at you.
 Spawns with Lost Souls, and are a bit skinnier than they were in Valiant.
-	* Change: Arachnorbs spawned in the lost soul postion have smaller radius (24 -> 16) so they fit.
+	* Change: Arachnorbs spawned in the lost soul position have smaller radii (24 -> 16) so they fit.
 Other arachnorbs are still full size.
 * Pyro Knight: These guys can unless powerful volleys of fireballs; be careful!
 Thankfully they only have 500 HP.
 They spawn with Hell Knights.
 * Cybruiser: Although they only possess 500 HP, these guys can shoot rockets, and are even immune to splash damage!
 They spawn with Hell Knights.
 	* Change: They no longer have a wake-up sound that is audible over the entire map.
 * Super Mancubus: Unleashing a mancubus' entire set of six fireballs in a single volley, these guys are tough, especially with their 1000 HP.
 Spawns with mancubi.
-* Valiant Arachnotron: Identical to the normal Arachnotron except for color scheme until you kill it, where it has a 3/4 chance to spawn an arachnorb.
+* Valiant Arachnotron: Identical to the normal Arachnotron except for color scheme until you kill it, where it has a 2/3 chance to spawn an arachnorb.
-	* Change: In the original valiant, it was 1/2 instead of 3/4.
+	* Change: In the original valiant, it was 1/2 instead of 2/3.
 The chance was increased because they're rarer outside of valiant.

 ANCIENT ALIENS (skillaw et al, 2016):
 * Stealth Plasma Alien: A 30 HP alien (actually a zombie) with an alien plasma rifle that is nearly invisible until it becomes active.
 Spawns with shotgunners.